 The majority of cases of domestic violence are against women, carried out by men.
 However, it is recognised that men do occasionally experience violence from their partner.
-The issue traverses all classes, races and cultures, and covers violence and abuse that occurs within both heterosexual and gay relationships.
+The issue can occur within both heterosexual and gay relationships.

 We take reports of domestic violence very seriously.
 Your Housing Officer will see you within 24 hours of a reported incident.
 Thereafter, we will work with you to ensure:

 - Your home is secure.

 - Repairs following any incident are carried out within 24 hours.

 - You get legal advice and information to allow you to make decisions about your future.